Donsol: Other attractions

-Donsol has a not so known, but equally unique, night firefly tour and shrimp-catching night tour available all-year round.
-Donsol also is becoming the best jump-off and base for divers to the Manta Bowl and San Miguel Island in Ticao due to the existence of better tourist facilities than the other rural towns.
+Donsol has a night firefly tour and shrimp-catching night tour available all-year round.
+Donsol also is becoming the best jump-off and base for divers to the Manta Bowl and San Miguel Island in Ticao due to the existence of better tourist facilities.
 Diving in Donsol itself is not allowed.
-Donsol also is a great trekking and biking site, due mainly to the abundance of hilly areas and fields.
+Donsol also is a trekking and biking site, due mainly to the abundance of hilly areas and fields.